 Zoning.
 The Landfill, the Expansion, and the use of the Property, as contemplated herein, is exempt from the Town’s zoning and other land use laws.
 By executing this Agreement, the Town warrants, represents and agrees that the Landfill, including the Expansion, and the use of the Property, as contemplated herein, is and will be an existing, current vested use not subject to zoning requirements, which shall not be affected by any future zoning or land use regulations or changes in regulations.
 The Town agrees to enact any additional approvals, if required, that might be necessary for the operation of the Landfill, the construction of the Expansion or the use of the Property, as contemplated herein.

 Binding Contract.
 The Town is authorized to pass all necessary local laws and resolutions and take all necessary actions to meet the obligations and covenants contained herein.
-The Town agrees and covenants that it shall take no action inconsistent with the agreements, covenants and obligations contained in this Agreement, and that any such action by the Town shall constitute a material breach under the terms of this Agreement, permitting Casella of Ontario to, at its option, terminate this Agreement prior to the expiration hereof and require the reversion of the Property back to Casella of Ontario in accordance with Section 17 hereof.
+The Town agrees and covenants that it shall take no action inconsistent with the agreements, covenants and obligations contained in this Agreement, and that any such action by the Town shall constitute a material breach under the terms of this Agreement, permitting Casella of Ontario to, at its option, terminate this Agreement prior to the expiration hereof and pursue all available remedies hereunder, at law, in equity or otherwise, including, without limitation, the remedies set forth in Section 17 hereof.

 Public Interest.
 The Town has determined that it is in the public interest of the citizens of the Town to enter into this Agreement and to authorize Casella of Ontario to use the Property, as contemplated herein, to obtain any Permits and approvals necessitated thereby, including in relation to the Landfill and the Expansion, and to otherwise operate the Landfill, including the Expansion and the Property, in accordance herewith and the OMLA.